 When is Baptism held?

-You may choose to have your child baptized during any scheduled weekend Mass, or you may join the community Baptism outside of Mass on any Sunday, except the first Sunday of each month, after the 11:30am Mass (about 12:45pm).
-For serious reasons, your child could be baptized at another time with the approval of a priest or deacon.
-Please call the Parish Office to schedule the baptism.
+You may choose to have your child baptized during any scheduled weekend Mass.
+You may also join the community Baptism that is held after the 11:30 a.m.
+Mass on the second, third or fourth Sunday of each month.
+For serious reasons, you can schedule your child to be baptized at another time with the approval of a priest or deacon.
+Please call the Parish Office at (440) 333-2133 to schedule the baptism.

 Are we required to attend any meetings or classes?